 We can start by cleaning up our act.
 This is not done by following outer rules but by living in alignment with our own inner truth.
 We can notice how we’re approaching life in a spirit of war.
 We believe we’re defending ourselves against pain when really we’re just spreading it around.
 Also, in order to wake up from the dualistic trance we’ve been in, we must start to see our part.
 We must challenge the notion we’re a victim of an unfair world and instead search for how we intend to cheat life.

 Like all evolution, the transition of living from our ego to living from our greater divine self happens gradually.

 We all have free will, and even if we no longer remember we made a choice to try out negativity, resistance and rebellion—even if we can’t see how we are still doing this—that doesn’t change the fact that all our trials in life stem from self-generated darkness.
 Changing our world for the better, then, involves each of us looking inside.

-We must make the effort to uncover our hidden destructive parts—hidden from us but often quite obvious to others—clearing away the inner blindness preventing us from seeing our own negativity.
+We must make the effort to uncover our hidden destructive parts.
+These are hidden from us but often quite obvious to others.
+The work involves clearing away the inner blindness preventing us from seeing our own negativity.
 We must become willing to face our fears and unravel our misunderstandings.
 All this we must do if we want to come home to our spiritual center.

 On any day we do this—even if only a little—we will allow a little more of our light to shine into the world.
-For it’s not by hiding our darkened parts that we transform them, but by illuminating and investigating them.
+For it’s not by hiding our darkened parts that we transform them, but by investigating and illuminating them.
 This is the only way to clear away our collective clouds and walk together into a brighter future.